alexatwoodhead/ompare/README.md

 # ompare
-Extensible compare across two and more disconnected IRIS / Cache environments
+Extensible compare across two and more disconnected IRIS / Cache environments.
+This code has had a lot of useful exercise in production environments and has been re-packaged to share freely in the hope it will be useful to wider Cache / IRIS user community.

 What makes ompare different from other code comparison utilities:
 1) Can compare configuration and data as well as code